 There's something special to be said about being able to say goodbye to your pet for the last time.
 For many, this opportunity never comes especially in the case of the sudden loss of a pet due to accident or injury.

-Below are some ways to make saying goodbye a little easier, or to lessen your pain some as you prepare to say your final goodbyes.
+Below are some ways to make saying goodbye a little easier, or to lessen your pain as you prepare to say your final goodbyes.

 1. Give your pet a day to remember